caltechlibrary/newt/newtmodeler_explained.md

 ## Overview

-Newt Modeler provides an interactive way for generating and managing your models without directly typing YAML.
-It is an interactive command line program in the spirit of `newt init`.
-When started it list the existing models (if any are defined) and lets you add, modify, remove models in our YAML file.
-It also will updated the default routes and templates defined in the YAML file to matching the model's name.
+Newt Modeler provides an interactive way for generating and managing your data models.
+It let's you avoid directly typing YAML.
+While it is interactive it is still a command you run in your shell.
+It lets you list, add, modify and remove data models.
+When working with a model it lets you list, add, modify and remove elements.
+These operations modify your Newt application's YAML file when you're happy with your changes.
+The modeler will also update the Newt Routes and Newt Mustache Templates to support the model much like the `newt init` command does.
+This is means if you add, modify or remove a model's element that definition of the related templates change to reflect that element being removed.
+Similarly if you add, modify or remove a data model then those routes will also be updated accordingly.

+Between `newt init`, `newt model` and `newt generate` you deliverable a minimal function application that relies on Postgres+PostgREST as well as Mustache templates for rendering the human user interface.

 ## Two ways to run Newt Modeler